Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Transport network vehicle services, such as Grab, are also available in major cities like Metro Manila, Metro Cebu, and Davao.

 Buses, elevated rail transport such as the Light Railway Transit (LRT) and the Metro Rail Transit (MRT), and “jeepneys” transit major and minor routes within Metro Manila and serve the general commuting public.
 They are not recommended for business travelers in Manila.
 UV Express, a type of share taxi service, is also an alternative mode of public transportation.
 In most provinces and major cities outside Manila, buses, jeepneys, and tricycles are the more typical modes of land transport.
-Overcrowding is not uncommon.
+Overcrowding is common.

 The Philippines has over 70 airports, with four major international airports: Ninoy Aquino International Airport (NAIA) in Manila, Clark International Airport in Pampanga, Mactan Cebu International Airport (MCIA), and Davao International Airport.
 The country’s primary international gateway, NAIA, currently operates four terminals in Manila, one of which is used exclusively by flag carrier Philippine Airlines for its domestic and international routes.